 Six reasons to initiate a network assessment now

-Why do a formal assessment of your network?
+Why do an assessment of your network?

 Like a car, enterprise networks benefit from regular checkups.
 But too often, network assessments are left untouched at the bottom of the to-do list as daily urgencies pile up.